HISC Fireball Sailing - Review

 Further information may be found on the UK Fireball Association web site http://www.fireballsailing.org.uk and the Fireball International site http://www.fireball-international.com

 The present day HISC fleet is smaller than that of yesteryear but is enjoying a resurgence and growing strongly.
 Fleet members tend to prioritise Pennant Weekends, Sunday racing and one-off events such as pursuit races.
-Several boats will attend the Nationals and many are planning to sail in the 2015 Worlds which are returning to the UK for the first time since 2005.

 If you are interested in joining the fleet either as a boat owner or as a crew looking to ‘hook up’ occasionally please get in touch.
 The fleet has its own Facebook Page ‘Hayling Island Fireballs’ or

 Phone: 01243 371236